vmware/concord-bft/examples/README.md

 - [scripts](./scripts): Build scripts, replica config file, etc.

 ## How to use message configs
-Initially, we are planning to do this using an open source key-value blockchain replica.
+Initially, we plan to do this using an open source key-value blockchain replica.
 Message configs are used to set some parameters which will further used to create ClientRequestMsg.
 All messages configurations can be found [msg-configs](./msg-configs) folder.